 The Iglesia Ni Cristo has an international membership comprising more than 130 racial and ethnic backgrounds.

-It maintains nearly 7,000 congregations and missions grouped into 150 ecclesiastical districts in 147 countries and territories in the six inhabited continents of the world.
+It maintains nearly 7,000 congregations and missions grouped into more than 150 ecclesiastical districts in 150 countries and territories in the six inhabited continents of the world.